Path superposition activating perfect quantum teleportation ability for separable states: Resources required for quantum advantage in teleportation using superposition of paths

-Thus, for non-zero coherence of the control qubit, we can always achieve quantum advantage in terms of average fidelity of the teleported state, using our protocol with the shared state being of the form Eq.~\eqref{type2}.
-This is illustrated in Fig.~\ref{fig-coherence}(b).
-Here, we analyzed the case for $\langle \mathcal{F}_{\pm}^K\rangle$, but the same arguments hold true for $\langle \mathcal{F}_{\pm}^L\rangle$ with shared state of the form of Eq.~\eqref{type1}.
+Although arbitrarily small coherence suffices in principle, the resulting advantage scales with the off-diagonal elements of the control state and becomes vanishingly small for weak coherence.
+Finite visibility and decoherence therefore impose practical lower bounds on detectability.
+While preparing path superpositions is routine in photonic platforms, preserving coherence throughout conditional LOCC operations remains a nontrivial experimental challenge.}

+{ Experiments demonstrating superpositions of noisy channels in photonic systems have been reported in Ref.~\cite{Rubino2021}, and similar setups could, in principle, be adapted to implement the present teleportation scheme.
+However, realizing the operators $M_{\mu\nu}^K$ requires implementing the same Kraus operators $\{K_\mu\}$ coherently in both arms, where $\{K_\mu\}$ correspond to measurement and outcome-dependent unitaries on a distant party.
+Such coherent control of spatially separated LOCC operations has not yet been experimentally demonstrated.
+Our proposal should therefore be viewed as an operationally well-defined but currently unrealized extension of existing controlled-channel experiments.
+Notably, all required ingredients, Bell-state measurements, applying local unitary based on classical communication, and coherent superposition of channels, have been demonstrated independently.

+The protocol discussed here, requires no shared entanglement, but uses classical communication as in standard teleportation.
+The only additional resource is a local control qubit enabling the superposition of paths.
+In this sense, the protocol trades shared entanglement for coherence of the control qubit.}

 Hence, quantum coherence of the initial state of the control qubit, is both necessary and sufficient to achieve quantum advantage in teleportation using our teleportation protocol assisted with superposition of paths for the shared states of the form Eq.~\eqref{typegen}.